Some patients with type 2 diabetes may not need to self-test their blood glucose levels.

-Look for one with a screen large enough to read and that requires less than one microliter of blood sample.
+Look for one with a screen large enough to read and requires less than one microliter of the blood sample.

 Consider a meter that can download its readings to your smartphone, tablet, or computer.

-Looking at charts of how blood sugar levels differ throughout the day, helping you make better decisions about when to exercise and what to eat.
+Looking at how blood sugar levels differ throughout the day helps you make better decisions about when to exercise and what to eat.

 To perform a capillary blood glucose level, it is necessary to:

 - A piercer or a lancet.

 Before the test